NVIDIA/NeMo/docs/sources/source/speech_command/quartznet.rst

         :align: center
         :alt: quartznet model

-    .. note:: This checkpoint was trained on LibriSpeech :cite:`panayotov2015librispeech` and full "validated" part of En Mozilla Common Voice :cite:`ardila2019common`

 `QuartzNet paper <https://arxiv.org/abs/1910.10261>`_.

 These QuartzNet models were trained for 200 epochs using mixed precision on 2 GPUs with a batch size of 128 over 200 epochs.